n00b69/woa-beryllium/guide/3-install.md

 - Unpack the driver archive, then open the `OfflineUpdater.cmd` file (if an error shows up, run `OfflineUpdaterFix.cmd` instead)

 > If it asks you to enter a letter, enter the drive letter of **WINF1** (which should be **X**), then press enter

-### Fixing touch
-- Right click the `touchfix.bat` file and run it as an Administrator

 #### Create Windows bootloader files
 ```cmd